Port of La Plata

 Grand Dock

-specifically employed for the oil and oil byproducts loading and discharging.
+Specifically employed for the oil and oil by products loading and discharging.
 The country's biggest oil distillery is located close to the Grand Dock.
-The west side of the dock, which is about 1.300 m waterfront, is exclusively used by tankers at piers 1,2 and 3, whilst the east side, whose waterfront is also about 1.300 m long, can allocate tankers and chemical carriers at piers 6 and 7.
+The west side of the dock, which is about 1.300 m waterfront, is exclusively used by tankers at piers 1, 2 and 3, whilst the eastside, whose waterfront is also about 1.300 m long, can allocate tankers and chemical carriers at piers 6 and 7.

 The pier 9, also located on the eastern side of the dock is an open berth, eventually used for general cargoes.